Pipedream with Dylan Pierce

 00:52:55 - Anthony Campolo

-They stopped and they said it helped a lot in cutting down on, like, PR spam.
-People aren't just, like, trying to get people to merge PRs that aren't actually anything so you can get a T shirt.
-So it.
-I think it was probably the right move.
+They stopped, and they said it helped a lot in cutting down on PR spam.
+People weren't just trying to get people to merge PRs that weren't actually anything so you could get a T-shirt.
+So I think it was probably the right move.

 00:53:07 - Dylan Pierce

-People go far lengths to get free swag.
+People go to far lengths to get free swag.
 That's the lesson.

 00:53:11 - Anthony Campolo